UGSDW/ugsdw.github.io/_posts/2019-02-09-our-letter-to-the-board-of-trustees.md

 release: false
 published: true
 title: Our Letter to the Board of Trustees
-excerpt: >-
-  UGSDW President Quinn Ercolani sent a letter to the trustees, explaining the reasons behind our recent disruption of their meeting, and reiterating our request for discussion and dialogue with the college.
 author: UGSDW
 ---
 On Friday, February 8, [forty UGSDW members disrupted a meeting of the Board of Trustees](/2019/02/08/trustees-walk-out-as-ugsdw-asks-for-dialogue/).
 On Saturday, President Quinn Ercolani sent a letter to the trustees, explaining the reasons behind our actions and reiterating our request for discussion and dialogue with the college.